-To be released from lifetime supervision in Nevada, a person would need to submit a petition for release to the court that that imposed the sentence, or to the Nevada Board of Parole Commissioners.
+To be released from lifetime supervision in Nevada, you would need to submit a petition for release to the court that imposed the sentence, or to the Nevada Board of Parole Commissioners.
 Only the sentencing court or the Parole Board have authority to grant such a petition.

 Do I qualify for early release from lifetime supervision?

-- They followed their sex registration requirements; and
+- You followed your sex registration requirements; and

-- They are unlikely to pose a safety threat to others.
+- You are unlikely to pose a safety threat to others.
 (A professional who conducts psycho-sexual evaluations must determine this); and

-- They have gone at least 10 years in a row without being convicted of a crime that threatens another’s safety or well-being.
-(This ten-year clock starts when the defendant gets convicted or released from prison, whichever occurred later).
+- You have gone at least 10 years in a row without being convicted of a crime that threatens another’s safety or well-being.
+(This 10-year clock starts when you get convicted or released from prison, whichever occurred later).

 Crimes that “threaten others’ safety and well-being” involve any of the following: